LiteSpeed Web Server gives you the power to close vulnerabilities

 More secure shared hosting

-- Control Symlinks - Symbolic link settings let you to disable symlinks all together, allow them only when they connect to files with the same owner, or make sure they are checked against access denied lists.
+- Symbolic link settings let you to disable symlinks altogether, allow them only when they connect to files with the same owner, or make sure they are checked against access denied lists.

 Control what files are served

 - "/." is not allowed in a decoded URL, blocking outsiders from seeing hidden files (like .htaccess files).